the-turing-way/the-turing-way/book/website/project-design/persona-creation.md

 ## Examples of personas in _The Turing Way_ community

-In the Community Handbook, we have provided a chapter {ref}`ch-persona` for _The Turing Way_.
+In the Community Handbook, we have provided a chapter on {ref}`Persona and Pathway <ch-persona>` for _The Turing Way_.

-You can find examples of personas and pathways for how our members may interact with the project and what pathway they can take to sustain their engagements (see {ref}`ch-persona-contributors`).
+You can find examples of personas and pathways for how our members may interact with the project and what pathway they can take to sustain their engagements (see {ref}`Contributor's personas and pathways <ch-persona-contributors>`).

-We have then collected a list of contributions our personas can make in _The Turing Way_ and how they are acknowledged (see {ref}`ch-persona-contributors`).
+We have then collected a list of contributions our personas can make in _The Turing Way_ and how they are acknowledged (see {ref}`Contribution types and pathways <ch-persona-contributions>`).

 We welcome you to add your personas in this chapter to provide more examples from different projects.